 Have you noticed how often feelings and emotions are compared to elements of nature and weather?
-Here are some examples:

-For me, water flooding seems to replicate the symptoms of emotional overwhelm… just like water, when we have denied them and numbed ourselves, emotions find a point where they emerge, keep pouring out of us and cannot be stopped.
-They take over the roads of our minds, the houses of our comfort and they keep us stuck for a while, where we are, until the pouring is done.
-Then they naturally begin to recede, leaving everything either soaked or damaged, allowing to finally tend to rebuilding.
+Water flooding seems to replicate the symptoms of emotional overwhelm… just like water, when we have denied and repressed our feelings for a long time, trying to pretend they are not there, there comes a moment when they explode, pouring out of us with a force that is beyond our control.
+When we are too disconnected from our emotions and remain unwilling to feel them, then they often end up flooding us.
+They take over the roads of our minds, the houses of our comfort and they keep us stuck in that outpouring for a while, where we are until they release.
+Then they naturally begin to recede, leaving everything either soaked or damaged, allowing to finally tend to repairing and rebuilding.